The process described below generally apply to systems, sites, or apps that are of huge scale where we start the project from scratch.

-- You are introduced to our Creative Director, for a series of meetings for an exhaustive requirements gathering.
+- You're introduced to our Creative Director for a series of meetings for an exhaustive requirements gathering.

 - Her goal is to prepare the user interface of your system.
-To do this, she gathers from you all the details and requirements of your project, exploring your preferences, needs, expectations, design ideas, considerations.
-You will also present problems or concerns with your current site, if you have one.
+To do this, she gathers from you all the details and requirements of your project, exploring your preferences, needs, expectations, design ideas, and other considerations.
+You can also present problems or concerns with your current site, if there are any.

 - All meetings with us are held via Skype.

-- You will agree with the Creative Director if you prefer that all pages of your system be designed in detail, or if several parts will suffice.
+- You'll decide with the Creative Director if you prefer that all pages of your system be designed in detail, or if several parts will suffice.
 Taking this into consideration, the Creative Director sends you an estimate of the cost and time needed to execute the design.